GabbyT50/Point-of-Sale-System-/README.md

 # How to run the system

 The product_catalog is a dictionary where:
-•	Keys → Product names (e.g., "Apple", "1 L Pepsi")
++	Keys → Product names (e.g., "Apple", "1 L Pepsi")
-•	Values → Another dictionary containing:
++	Values → Another dictionary containing:
-o	"price" → The cost of the product. o	"stock" → The available quantity.
++ "price" → The cost of the product.
++	"stock" → The available quantity.
 We are going to use apples for example.

 This means: